MichaelMireku/USSD-Payment-System/README.md

 # USSD Payment System

-This is a simple USSD payment system implemented using Node.js and Africa's Talking API.
+This is a USSD payment system implemented using Node.js and Africa's Talking API.

 ## Features